 sanitation to the storage, production and service of food.
-(D) 3.3.2 Incorporates the required safety and nutritional health policies and procedures in the organization's mission and policies.
-(D) Develops a plan to minimize vulnerabilities in the food supply chain.
-(D) 3.3.4 Takes into consideration food allergies when preparing menus and foods.
+(D) 3.3.2 in the organization's mission and policies.
+(D) 3.3.3 3.3.4 Develops a plan to minimize vulnerabilities in the food supply chain.
+(D) Takes into consideration food allergies when preparing menus and foods.
 (D) 3.4 Applies and demonstrates an understanding of agricultural practices and processes.
 (S) 3.4.1 Has a working knowledge of different agricultural food production systems and related terminology and concepts including potential nutritional impact.
 (K) 3.4.2 Understands the local and global food markets and applicable nutrition regulations.
 (S) 3.4.3 Identifies and supports partnerships with local and global food growers and producers.
 (S)